Life insurance could be the most important financial product you ever buy.

 For a start, a joint policy is not significantly cheaper than two separate single life policies.
 But more importantly, a joint policy only pays out once on the first death, leaving the second person without cover.

-Since they are likely to be older by this time, it will be more costly for them to buy insurance for themselves at that later date.
+Since they are likely to be older by this time, it will cost the surviving partner more to buy life insurance a second time.

-By buying two single life policies you have more flexibility.
+Buying two single life policies gives you more flexibility.
 You might want to insure yourselves for different amounts, depending on your income, and you may want to buy cover for different lengths of time.

 What other types of life insurance are there?

 Although term insurance is by far the most popular form of life insurance, there are other types of cover available.

 Family income benefit